 Although you may not immediately create sushi to the same standard as an experienced sushi chef, making sushi at home has some serious perks.

 First, it’s a great way to save money.
 When you make sushi at home, you don’t have to be a high roller to have more sushi in front of you than you could possibly eat.
 Quickly you’ll find out how far a few ingredients go.
-Secondly, preparing sushi at home makes for a fun date or night-in-with-the-kids activity.
+Secondly, making sushi at home makes for a fun date or night-in-with-the-kids activity.

 So, if you’re sold on breaking out your chopsticks for a sushi night at home, we’re here to give you the rundown on how you can make some of our yummiest rolls right in your kitchen.